openshift/enhancements/enhancements/machine-api/cluster-autoscaler-operator.md

   - Eg maximum Node count limit is greater than 0
 - Check that the scale down options are valid
   - Eg the duration strings are correctly formatted
+- Check that the string values for GPU resource limit types are valid
+  - These must follow the [Kubernetes rules for valid label values][labels-syntax] as they will be used as label values to identify Nodes with these resources by the Cluster Autoscaler.
+  - This validation will only produce a warning for users so as not to break previously valid ClusterAutoscaler objects.
+    (this validation is being added after the initial release of the operator)

 #### MachineAutoscaler controller